 Getting around these problems

 This is where specifically formulated sports nutrition, like UpShift’s ‘SUSTAIN’, can help.
 You’re always going to run into the problem of burning more carbohydrate than you can absorb during high-intensity exercise.
 But by using a CHO drink (or gel or other food), with the right combination of different carbohydrates, we can hijack our bodies into absorbing more CHO.
-This is why UpShift Nutrition's SUSTAIN uses an 0.8:1 blend of fructose/maltodextrin, it's ratio shown to provide maximum CHO delivery together with the lowest rate of gastrointestinal distress thus taking full advantage of our body’s abilities.
+This is why UpShift Nutrition's SUSTAIN uses a 1:0.8 ratio of maltodextrin to fructose, it's the ratio shown to provide maximum CHO delivery together with the lowest rate of gastrointestinal distress thus taking full advantage of our body’s abilities.
 Basically it allows you to go harder for longer.

 Stay tuned - In my next blog I’ll be discussing pre-workout nutrition in order to maximise performance